-In my very first doctoral seminar, I stumbled onto a quote from Isaiah in Matthew’s gospel.
-Tucked in the middle of a conflict Jesus was having with the Pharisees, Matthew writes in 12:17-21,
+While I had long considered returning to academia for a doctorate, during this period of turmoil I stumbled onto a quote from Isaiah in Matthew’s gospel.
+Tucked in the middle of a conflict Jesus was having with the Pharisees, Matthew wrote the following words in 12:17-21,

 This was to fulfill what was spoken through the prophet Isaiah: